 The wealth of location data provided from social media platforms is staggering, and in this data visualization James Cheshire mapped 3.3 million geo-located tweets collected by Ed Manley featuring different languages spoken across the city of London during summer 2012.
 That London hosted the 2012 Summer Olympics accounts for the high density of dots of different languages found in and around Olympic Park.
 Check it out (and make sure to see the difference the basemap slider makes)!

 Locals & Tourists

 We were impressed with the previous entry’s visualization of 3.3 million data points, but a year later Eric Fischer mapped 3 billion tweets in Locals & Tourists.
 This data visualization breaks down the tourist-local divide by mapping social data provided by GNIP.
-Learn more about what went into processing this high volume of geospatial data here.

 Wikipedia Recent Changes Map